bjlittle/tephi/docs/tephi/src/introduction.rst

    *Figure 1: The tephigram.*

-Axes and lines of the tephigram
+Axes and Lines of the Tephigram
 -------------------------------

 At first glance the tephigram appears to be a confusing mass of lines.
 However, on closer inspection *five* different types of lines can be identified, all of which are now described.